lupyuen/lupyuen.github.io/src/auto2.md

     GitHub Actions triggers a build for the __Downstream Branch__. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/downstream/.github/workflows/bl602-downstream.yml#L7-L272)

     For one last time, we run our __Automated Testing__ on PineCone BL602 to verify that the Downstream Build works OK with LoRaWAN.

+    Downstream Branch is now ready to __accept new updates__ from NuttX Mainline.
+(Within the next 2 weeks)

+That's what we do today to sync the PineDio and PineCone Branches.

 ## Merge Conflicts